 How long does the ERC review process typically take from proposal submission to final approval?

-The review process time varies depending on the outcome of the review process and the speed at which revisions and further paperwork are submitted.
-MMSD makes every attempt to notify researchers as soon as possible after the committee review date; this typically occurs no later than 10 days after the committee meeting date and the notification dates are posted on the ERC website.
+Processing time varies depending on the complexity of the proposal, initial outcome of the review process, and the speed with which researchers respond to requests for revision or further information.
+MMSD makes every attempt to notify researchers as soon as possible after the committee review date; this typically occurs 10 days after the committee meeting date.
+Estimated notification dates are posted on the ERC website.
 Once conditional approval is received, research staff must then undergo criminal record checks and sign confidentiality and mandatory reporting statements.
-This process cannot be completed until the paperwork and payment is submitted.
+This process cannot be completed until applications for all team members AND the processing payment are submitted.
 As an overall estimate, projects that require minimal modifications and where research staff move quickly to submit documentation can move through the approval process and begin research around six weeks after the proposal submission date.

 IRB/HSRB Questions - Answers